vallucodes/philosophers/README.md

 ## 🌟 Rules for simulation

-- There are as many fork on the table as philosophers
+- There are as many forks on the table as philosophers
 - Philosophers don't communicate with each other
 - In order to eat philosopher must pick both forks from left and right
 - Philosophers take turns eating, sleeping and thinking in that order